Cafe and Bars

 Cakestand and Crumb

-A great little place to pick up a tin of Rare Tea or sit down for cup served in lovely bone china
+A great little place to pick up a tin of Rare Tea or sit down for a cup.

 7 Kings Arms Yard, Ampthill, Bedfordshire, MK45 2PJ